 VENDOR’S CONDUCT: Vendors are expected to act in a professional manner at all times.
 Market Committee will not tolerate any offensive comments, unwarranted gossip or bad behavior.

 WEIGHTS/SECURING GAZEBOS: Irrespective of weather conditions, gazebos must be weighted down with heavy sandbags or with appropriate and secure weights at all times.
-Pegs should not be used to secure marquees as the venue has underground watering systems This is a Council Requirement.
+Pegs are not to be used in the grounds as there is underground irrigation services.
+This is a Council Requirement.
 Ask a member of the management team for direction if you are unsure.

 NOTE: This is an insurance requirement and is mandatory.
 Umbrellas must also be safely secured with a heavy base and tied to your gazebo where possible.
 No exceptions.
 We must be mindful of the parks irrigation at all times.
 If you need assistance with this please ask the coordinator.

-ELECTRICITY & ELECTRICAL EQUIPMENT: Electricity will be provided to vendors at an additional cost.
+ELECTRICITY & ELECTRICAL EQUIPMENT: Electricity can be provided to vendors at an additional cost.
 Request for electricity usage must be applied for and is subject to approval and availability.
 Limits to the number of power points allocated and amperage available applies.
-Vendors are to ensure that all power leads and/or electrical appliances used are safe and that they comply with Occupational Health & Safety (OHS) requirements and are tagged and tested in accordance with statutory guidelines.
+Vendors are to ensure that all power leads and/or electrical appliances used are safe and that they comply with Workplace Health & Safety (WHS) requirements and are tagged and tested in accordance with statutory guidelines.
 Credits/refunds will not be given for any electrical supply issues.

 PERSONAL DATA: It is the vendor’s responsibility to ensure that the Market Committee has current details on file – that contact numbers are current: mobile, landline, email etc.